 3. Apollo Global Management - AUM: $600 billion

-Apollo Global Management's latest strategy, centered around expanding credit offerings to capitalize on rising interest rates, geopolitical shifts, and increasing liquidity challenges, has bolstered its standing in the financial landscape.
+The latest move by Apollo Global Management, which has been to strengthen its credit offerings to capitalize on increasing interest rates, geopolitical tensions, and liquidity issues, has been favorable for its position in the financial world.

 4. KKR - AUM: $550 billion